 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rule changes should change or create more consistency in the employment practices of marihuana businesses.
-This consistency will affect matters daily.
+The rules should change or create more consistency in the processing of requests for declaratory rulings.

 B. Describe the difference between current behavior/practice and desired behavior/practice.